Absentee landlord

-In Ireland before 1903
+Ireland

 Absentee landlords were a highly significant issue in the history of Ireland.
-During the course of 16th and 17th centuries, most of the land in Ireland was confiscated from Irish Catholic landowners during the Plantations of Ireland and granted to Scottish, Welsh and English settlers who were members of the established churches (the Church of England and the Church of Ireland at the time); in Ulster, many of the landowners were Scottish Presbyterians.
-Confiscated land was also given to absentee Protestant landlords in Great Britain, some of whom rented it out to the Irish, while they themselves remained residents of Scotland, Wales and England.
-By 1782 the Irish politician Henry Grattan deplored that some £800,000 was transferred annually to such landlords.
-He attempted to place an extra tax on remittances to absentee British landowners.
-Many absentees also reinvested part of their rents into roads and bridges, to improve local economies, that are still seen today.
-A notable beneficial absentee in the 19th century was Lord Palmerston, who went into debt to develop his part of Sligo; an investment that eventually paid off.
+In the 16th and 17th centuries, much of Ireland's land was confiscated from Catholic landowners by the Crown during the plantations of Ireland and granted to Protestant settlers from Great Britain.
+Many of these settlers and their descendants eventually returned to Britain while continuing to own their Irish estates, renting them out to local tenants.
+In 1782, Irish Patriot Party politician Henry Grattan claimed that absentee landlords earned approximately £800,000 per annum from their Irish estates and attempted to impose an additional tax on remittances sent to them.
+However, absentee landlords also reinvested their rental income into constructing roads and bridges in Ireland to improve local economies, many of which still exist today; one such landlord was Lord Palmerston, who went into debt to develop his estates in Sligo, an investment that eventually paid off.

-By the 1800s resentment grew as not only were the absentee landlords Protestant (while most tenants were Catholic and forbidden to inherit land), but their existence meant that the goods produced in Ireland were primarily exported.
-This system became particularly detrimental to the Irish population during the Great Famine when, despite Ireland being a net exporter of food, millions starved, died of disease, or emigrated.
-In the years following, the land issue with the Irish Land League's Land War became a significant issue in Ireland.
-The land issue was one of the historic factors which resulted in Ireland's troubled history until the 1920s, though it had largely been addressed legislatively by 1903 in the Irish Land Acts.
+By the 1800s, resentment towards these landlords grew, as not only were the absentee landlords all Protestant, but the goods produced on their estates were primarily exported to foreign markets.
+This system became particularly detrimental to the Irish public during the Great Famine, when, despite Ireland becoming a net importer of food, millions either died of starvation or disease or emigrated elsewhere.
+In the years following the famine, the Irish National Land League engaged in the Land War to address the issue of absentee landlords in Ireland.
+The issue was one of the contributing factors that led to the Irish revolutionary period, although it had largely been resolved by the British government in 1903 through the Land Acts.